GCSE Chemistry: Metals

 Methods of Metal Extraction

-Metals are extracted from their ores through various methods, primarily involving oxidation and reduction.
-The choice of method depends on the reactivity of the metal:
+Metals are extracted from their ores using various methods, primarily through oxidation and reduction.
+The method used depends on the reactivity of the metal:

 Related topics: